 With Rate Limiting, you can take control over how many Experiences your users will see over a period of time.
 When creating your Rate Limiting rule, you can target:

-When you set a Rate Limit, all these Experiences will automatically be considered for limited display.
+When you set a Rate Limit, all active Experiences will automatically be considered for limited display.
 But you will still be able to manually exclude some of these to make sure all critical information reaches your users 😉

 The audiences that you pick for your Rate Limits, will not impact the specific Segments you set for Experiences.
 It's just an option to be able to include everyone, or just select users while creating a Rate Limit.

-🎯 You can configure multiple Rate Limits for specific Experiences and Segments, and set the frequency for Experiences to be shown to users over a period of time (e.g. 1 Tour per hour).
+You can configure multiple Rate Limits for specific Experiences and Segments and set the frequency for Experiences to be shown to users over a period of time (e.g. 1 Tour per hour).

-⨇ General Rule: When Rate Limiting is applied, users that have seen the set number of Experiences in the timeframe established will not be shown any subsequent Experiences until the Rate Limiting time period is over.
+When Rate Limiting is applied, users that have seen the set number of Experiences in the timeframe established will not be shown any subsequent Experiences until the Rate Limiting time period is over.

 If your account gets busy, you may want to create multiple rules and exclusions to maintain a pleasant experience for your users.